Editorial Policies

 Authors

-Authors are requested to disclose interests that are directly or indirectly related to the work submitted for publication.
-Disclosure of interests provides a complete and transparent process, helping readers form their own judgments of potential bias.
+Authors are required to disclose interests that are directly or indirectly related to the work submitted for publication.
+The disclosure of such interests ensures a complete and transparent process, thereby enabling readers to make their own judgements about potential bias.

 Reviewers

-• Reviewer is a co-authors of the current submission;
+• Reviewer is a co-author of the current submission;

-• Reviewer collaborate(ed) with any author within the last 5 years;
+• Reviewer has collaborate(ed) with any author within the last 5 years;

-• Reviewer has financial (or other related) interest;
+• Reviewer has a financial (or other competing) interest;

 • Reviewer feels unable to be completely objective in their judgements.